appml/nano/index.md

 ### <a name="advanced">Advanced Features</a>

 ### <a name="metadata">Metadata</a>
 Metadata are general purpose text strings that exist outside note data.
 They are searchable and can be used as tags.
-To emulate filtering by tags, simply enter into the main search bar queries like `tag:term1,term2,term3`, so that each term may be interpreted as a tag during search.
+To emulate filtering by tags, simply enter into the main search bar queries like `tag:term1,term2,term3`, so that each term must be present in the metadata (in any order) for a note to be considered a match.
+On the other hand, if the presence of any one term is sufficient for a note to be considered a match, use `tag*:term1,term2,term3` instead.

 ### <a name="md">Markdown</a>
 **neutriNote** supports [PHP Markdown Extra]( http://michelf.ca/projects/php-markdown/extra/) and LaTeX style mathematical expressions.
 The easiest way to enter mathematical expressions is to wrap them in `$$`.
 For inline math, use `\\(...\\)` as in the example below: